The very best places to experience Día de Muertos in 2026!

 Tlaquepaque is a small “pueblo magico” within the metropolis of Guadalajara, one of the biggest cities in Mexico.
 Tlaquepaque, despite being hard to pronounce (tla-qu-pa-ke) is a fabulous place to visit at any time of year.
 Its streets are lively, there are numerous galleries and artisan shops, there’s music everywhere and the ice creams are delicious.

-What to Expect from Día de los Muertos in Tlaquepaque
+Día de Muertos in Tlaquepaque

 🗝 Walk around the streets of Tlaquepaque enjoying the atmosphere, the catrinas, giant skulls and papel picado strung everywhere.